-This is a tip from Kotaku Australia reader camm, who ran into the frustrating annoyance above when trying to install Flight Simulator.
+This is a tip from Kotaku Australia reader camm, who ran into the frustrating annoyance above when trying to install Flight Simulator on PC.
 In general, you should disable any AV or firewall software if you run into installation or crashing issues.

-Don’t be afraid to start with Microsoft Flight Simulator’s assists.
+Don’t be afraid to start easy with Microsoft Flight Simulator’s assists.

 When you finally boot up the game — after the mammoth 100GB download — you’ll be asked to customise your Flight Simulator experience.
 Whatever you choose, it won’t affect the in-game tutorial’s level of assists, and you can always hit ESC (or Start on a gamepad) to change the assists at any time.